leinadher/portfolio/README.md

 - ### [Machine Learning Methods: a look into the dog register of Zürich](https://leinadher.shinyapps.io/ml1_final_dogs/) An interactive report showcasing exploration and machine learning model implementations on open data from the dog register in the city of Zurich.

+- ### RAG Chatbot
+  A python RAG chatbot application based on the LlamaIndex framework, augmented with university-relevant data and documentation, to provide assistance to students.

 - ### [Barcelona Airbnb Insights](https://github.com/leinadher/RB01_AirBnB_TwoCities)
   Submission for R-Bootcamp course, consisting of an analyis of [Inside Airbnb](http://insideairbnb.com/) data and demographics of Barcelona.